oktadev/okta-smartfhir-docs/README.md

 **FHIR**

 The FHIR standard defines the patient access API itself.
 The standard includes endpoint names, standard input/output parameters, and data formats.
-Since the focus of this reference implementation is on API security and consent as provided by the SMART specification, a public FHIR API is used for demonstration purposes only.
-This public FHIR API is hosted by [HAPI](https://hapi.fhir.org).
-In a real implementation, the payer organization will be responsible for implementing this API.
+Since the focus of this reference implementation is on API security and consent as provided by the SMART specification, this component is not provided by this reference implementation.
+The expectation is that your existing FHIR implementation has the ability to specify an authorization service.
+If your FHIR service is currently unsecured, a seperate reference repository for testing SMART security on your FHIR service is available at: https://github.com/dancinnamon-okta/secured-fhir-proxy.

 More details about the FHIR API specification can be found here:
 [See more here](https://www.hl7.org/fhir/)